hogobogobogo/NKOAPP/README.md

 6. Change the durations between targets by proportioning the segments in different ways
   - make the durations get shorter and shorter starting from the longest part: `durModulationG = arithmetic_progression(1,valT)[::1]` or the interpolations get longer and longer starting from the shortest part: `durModulationG = arithmetic_progression(1,valT)[::-1]`
   - change the exponent of the durations
 7. Take the time discrete derivative of the splines.
 The splines are cubic polynomials, so the maximum derivative is `2`.
-So, three options are available for both the glottis and tract interpolations
+So, three options are available for both the glottis and tract interpolations in `derivativeGlot` and `derivativeTract`.
+This is still in its experimental state, use at own risk.
-[0,1,2]: 0=no deriv, 1=1st deriv, 2=2nd deriv
+    - [0,1,2]: 0=no deriv, 1=1st deriv, 2=2nd deriv
+8. Choose the upper and lower boundary for random uniform number generation as a factor to randomize the glottis parameters (f0, Intensity, Jaw Height, Tongue Heigh, etc...)

+---

+_**Now build the NKOAPP.py file**_
+    - After building, there should be a tractSequence file in the `\TractSequence` folder that should look something like this `2024-05-13_02-50-43_TractSequence_ConstPressureAndf0_Geometric glottis_n9_normalDist[1, 1]_[0, 0]_Manual.txt`
+    - Go to `VocalTractLab2` and navigate to _Synthesis from file_ > _Tract sequence file to audio_.
+Then find the tractSequence file in the beforementioned folder and select it.
+    - This can take long if the tractSequence file is more than 10s.
+Ignore the `"The Program is not responding"`, it's just rendering.

+**by Lawrence McGuire**